mreill11/InterviewPrep/README.md

 These are some resources/study guides I have put together while studying for classes and interviews.
 Good luck!
+* Fun Tip: To print these pages, simply replace "github" in the page's URL with "gitprint".
+That should give you a snazzy PDF to print.

 ### Topics:
 * [Sorting](https://github.com/mreill11/InterviewPrep/blob/master/sorts.md)